topwaye/morse/README.md

 * -1: intermediate state (i.e. loading data from a disk)
 * 1+: number of holders

-/* initialization: page not ready. a lot of holders, only one holder works through. */
+/* initialization: page not ready. a lot of holders, only one holder works through */

 if ( atomic_rw_group_if_then ( page->ref, 0 , -1 ) /* +--r--++--w--+ */ {